Rottweiler Breeder - Rottweiler Puppies - Rottweiler Stud Dog - Esmond Rottweilers | Mike Jackman & Ann Felske Jackman | Ontario Canada

 Your bitch is over two years old.
 Mere physical ability to bear puppies is not enough.
 The dog needs to be completely physically and mentally mature.

 You have had your bitch's hips, elbows and heart evaluated by an organization such as the Orthopedic Foundation for Animals and eyes certified by the Canine Eye Registration Foundation.
-Consider testing for von Willebrand's Disease and Thyroid function as well.
+Consider screening for Patellar Luxation & Thyroid function as well.

-Your bitch has a good pedigree with many titleholders who are also sound of mind, body, health and longevity.
+Your bitch has a good pedigree with many accomplished dogs who are also sound of mind, body, health and longevity.
 She has tested clear of inherited problems and is herself sound of mind, body and health.
-She has correct conformation with no major or disqualifying faults and is outstanding in at least a couple of conformation traits.
+She has correct conformation with no major or disqualifying faults and has proven that she is outstanding in at least a couple of conformation traits based on objective evaluation.

-You obtain an objective evaluation of the health and fitness of your dog by testing it in a manner appropriate to the breed, in some activity, e.g. obedience, agility, herding, tracking, conformation, flyball . . .
+You have obtained proof of the health and fitness of your dog by testing her in a manner appropriate to our breed e.g. obedience, agility, herding, tracking or schutzhund.
 The goal is to increase the probability that the dogs you bring into this world will make good companions.
-You do this by demonstrating skills taking intelligence, problem solving ability, dedication or persistence, bidability or desire to please, stability of temperament among other things, and showing soundness and physical fitness.
+You do this by demonstrating skills which require intelligence, problem solving ability, dedication or persistence, bidability or desire to please, stability of temperament among other things, and showing soundness and physical fitness.

-You have a better than good chance to place each pup in the home that is right for it.
+You have a better than good chance to place each pup in the home that is right for its temperament and abilities.

 You have the funds to properly care for and raise the litter and to handle any unforeseen emergencies that may arise.